sabrylk/guides/Netgear-R6220-Debrick/README.md

   <li>The utility will show 'Waiting for ethernet connection'</li>
   <li>Turn the router ON(without reset)</li>
   <li>Connection should succeed and firmware should start uploading</li>
-  <li>Wait till the process completes and you will get a message reboot your device.
+  <li>Wait till the process completes and you will get a message to reboot your device.
 REBOOT the device</li>
-  <li>Reset your LAN network configuration</li>
+  <li>Reset your LAN network configuration in Windows</li>
 </ol>

 ![image](https://user-images.githubusercontent.com/50511242/164959955-8aea87c7-1640-4c46-a513-f78bd394de68.png)